 General Guide XXXI – the Local Edition for April-May-June 2018 was delivered in the Morning Star shopper newspaper to homes in Albion the weekend of March 31, 2018.
-It was also delivered to homes in Marshall as an insert in the Ad-Visor & Chronicle.
+T It was also delivered to homes in Marshall as an insert in the Ad-Visor & Chronicle.
 The Guides will also available at participating businesses.
 The Local Food Edition of the General Guide features information about local food, connected communities, live entertainment, seasonal gardening, outdoor events such as 5K runs, bicycle rides, and more.

+Look inside your Morning Star this weekend to get a copy of the General Guide XXXI for all homes in Albion and rural Albion.
 This special doublewide issue features local food, music, and community events from Albion, Marshall, and Battle Creek.
 This is the first seasonal Guide in a new format with calendars on the inside covering April, May and June, 2018.
 The Guide will also be distributed to homes in Marshall in the

 Ad-Visor & Chronicle.
 The circulation of this issue will exceed 15,000 thanks to the support of local businesses.